 You might say, for example, “I'm going to access your account to see if you have the most updated version of our software.
 Working off an outdated version can cause the problem you're having for x, y, and z reasons.
 From there, I'll run a diagnostic check to make sure the issue isn't on our end.”
 Once you’ve finished walking your customer through your solution, stop and ask them if they understand.
 This will give your customer a chance to speak up if they’re still confused, so you can address questions and make sure they leave the call satisfied.

 10. Don’t be afraid to tag in help

 While you always want to be proactive when offering support, be honest with yourself about your limitations.
 The last thing you want to do is keep a customer waiting on hold for 20 minutes while you try to figure something out on your own.

 If you’re unable to find a solution to your customer’s problem in a timely manner, don’t be afraid to ask for help.
 Ask for another agent to join the call, or get a manager involved.
 You’ll shorten the amount of time it takes to resolve a customer ticket, and you’ll learn new problem-solving skills.
 Sometimes a solution takes a customer service team.

 Drive better customer experiences with proper call center etiquette

-A negative customer support call experience could cost you customers and negatively affect your reputation as a brand.
+Whether it's outbound calls or an inbound calls, negative customer support call experience could cost you customers and negatively affect your reputation as a brand.
 Avoid this scenario by aiming to make every support call as positive as possible for customers.
 Start with the 10 call center etiquette tips above.

 Just remember to let yourself recharge every now and then.
-Even if it’s just a few deep breaths between calls, this time will help you reset so you can better support the next customer.
+Even if it’s just a few deep breaths between calls, this time will help you reset so you can better support the next caller.